Skip to main content

 Employment rights

-Government guidance for those on the Health and Care Worker visa provides information on workers’ rights and reporting exploitation.
+There is also specific government guidance for people on the Health and Care Worker visa, including information on employment rights and how to report exploitation.